 April 2021 update: we’re excited that we were able to get our first Covid vaccine!
 We’re enjoyed exploring around our new home in New England this past year, but are excited to (hopefully) start exploring further afield again.
-We haven’t concretely planned anything quite yet, and since children can’t yet be vaccinated, we’re trying to figure out our comfort levels.
+We haven’t made any travel plans quite yet, and since children can’t yet be vaccinated, we’re trying to figure out our comfort levels regarding family travel.
 But hopefully, we’ll have more new adventures to share!

 Continuing our series on the Museum of Fine Arts (MFA) in Boston, Massachusetts, we will move on from Egypt and explore the European Collection.
 As you explore this collection, you will find artwork ranging from medieval through the mid-1900’s and covering several genres, including paintings, sculptures, and decorative arts.

 If you have ever visited the great cathedrals or museums in Europe you should come away with an appreciation of how talented the European artists were.
 After visiting the Vatican in Rome; the Accademia in Florence; the Louvre in France; and cathedrals in Ukraine, Austria and Germany, and elsewhere in Europe, I am always on the lookout for a good art museum.
 The MFA fits the bill!

 Location: The Museum of Fine Arts is located right next to the Back Bay Fens at 465 Huntington Ave, Boston, MA 02115

 Cost: Tickets currently cost $25/Free for Adult/Child(0-17), plus extra if you want to see special exhibitions.

 Getting There by Subway: If you are traveling by public transportation, you can take the MBTA Green Line E train to the Museum of Fine Arts stop, or the Orange Line train to the Ruggles stop.
 There are also several bus options.